Skip to main content

 Congratulations!
 You have created your Calculator app with Flet, and it looks awesome!
 Now it's time to share your app with the world!

-Flet Python app and all its dependencies can be packaged into an executable and user can run it on their computer without installing a Python interpreter or any modules.
+Flet Python app and all its dependencies can be packaged into a standalone executable a package for distribution using flet build command.

-Follow these instructions to package your Calculator app into an executable.
+Follow these instructions to package your Calculator app into a desktop executable, mobile app bundle or web app.

 Summary